 Not sure what to expect in 3rd grade?

 Third grade is a transition year.
-Reading passages get more challenging.
-Sentences are longer.
-Vocabulary words are tougher.
+Reading passages get more challenging, sentences are longer, and vocabulary words are tougher.
 Math concepts—such as those ubiquitous multiplication tables—require memorization as well as complex thought.
 Students are expected to take on more responsibility for their education, to speak up when they are having difficulty understanding a concept, and devising strategies to find which way they learn best.
 As a parent, I’m sure you’re starting to sweat a little while thinking about the magnitude of this critical year.
 After all, there is a lot more going on in 3rd grade now than when we were in school.
 But studies have shown that students this age can handle the robust obligation to mastering the standards.

 Students will be expected to read with confidence this year, infer meaning that may not be made obvious in passages, and use phonics, context clues, and other strategies to determine unfamiliar words.
 Third graders learn how to properly use commas and semicolons, identify a subject versus a predicate, and pronouns and adverbs get thrown into the mix.
 Students will be expected to breakdown a sentence, identify its parts, and make it stronger by adding just the right adjective.
 Well-formed paragraphs will be the new expectation in 3rd grade, and you can count on me being a stickler for correct punctuation and neatness.